-"I want to let you in on a little secret, sugar."
-Myrtle spoke over the scold of the engine, wind tearing at her hairdo.
-"I run off from home when I was just about your age.
-Don't worry, look at me.
-Here I am, thirty-two, and ain't been caught yet."
-Myrtle cackled.
-None of it was true: she'd been kicked out of the house at fourteen for stealing - she couldn't even remember what, money probably - but she'd always come back and her Mama always took her back.
+engine, the wind tearing at her hairdo.
+"I run off from home

+when I was just about your age.
+Don't worry.
+Hook at me.
+Here fourteen for stealing - she couldn't even remember what, money probably - but she had always come back and her mama always taken her back.
 Later, her step-father sent her to a reform school.
-So in a way what she said was true: she HAD run away from the school.
+So in a way what she said was true: she had run away from the school.